Credit Card Defense Attorney

 This does not mean that you can’t win, it just means that the odds are a little less in your favor.
 We still have a very high success rate in defending original creditor lawsuits in many cases.
 There are factors involved that increase or decrease the chances of success, and these include the age of the account, the date of the last payment, the law firm/attorney on the other side and who the credit card company is.

-I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with hundreds and hundreds of these types of cases.
-If you have a collection agency or an original creditor attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with thousands of these types of cases.
+If you have a collection agency, junk debt buyer or an original creditor attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim